richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

 * `var sidsc...` creates a new `SearchIndexerDataSourceConnection` object that represents a connection to a Blob Storage account
     * Replace `STORAGEACCOUNT_CONNECTIONSTRING` with your Storage Account Connection String (and considering using a Key Vault)
 * `indexerClient.CreateDataSourceConnection...` creates a new data source connection using the `SearchIndexerDataSourceConnection` object
+* `forms` refers to the Storage Account Container mentioned in Solution Requirements

 -----